 I thought this time I'd share with you a Christmas apron pattern.
 This is an easy project with lights too!
 I'm sure it will put a smile on the faces of your holiday dinner guests.

-However, this year we'll be having a quiet family Christmas in the country.
-We will be in the small country town of Dungog, in the Hunter Valley, NSW, Australia.
-Since we do not have a Christmas tree in the house I will use this project to actually become the tree.
+And since we do not have a Christmas tree in the house I will use this project to actually become the tree.
 Literally.

 The apron has ruffles at the bottom.
 You can learn how to gather fabric and make ruffles properly by reviewing this tutorial.There's a crisscross on the back so it does not hurt your neck.Two grommets to tie the apron at the back.